wicksome/iTerm-launcher/README.md

 set iterm to load script file (currentPath & "iterm.scpt")

 -- Use iTerm script.
-set ITERM_WINDOW to newWindow(2, 2) of iterm -- row, column
+set ITERM_WINDOW to newWindow() of iterm -- row, column

 -- show version
 log VERSION of iterm
+-- Split pane
+splitPane(ITERM_WINDOW, 2, 2) of iterm
 -- run command to current pane runCmd(ITERM_WINDOW, "echo 'This is active pane current'") of iterm -- run command to all panes